 Next steps

-As our data mapping needs grow, we will begin creating more pipelines.
-Start with Managing Pipelines and read the rest of our guides to learn more!
+As our data transformation needs grow, we will begin creating more flows.
+Start with Managing Flows and read the rest of our guides to learn more!